What is RHIA (Registered Health Information Administrator)?

 RHIT vs. RHIA

 The registered health information technician (RHIT) is another certification issued by AHIMA.
-This credential aims at ensuring the proper accuracy and entry of medical records in health IT systems.
+The RHIT credential aims at ensuring the proper accuracy and entry of medical records in health IT systems.

-Although new patient information and EHRs can be updated by RHITs, it is an RHIA's job to manage the health information system's database.
+Although patient information and EHRs can be updated by RHITs, it is an RHIA's job to manage the health information system's database.
+A RHIT is generally responsible for the individual records they manage, while a RHIA can be thought of as responsible for an entire system and all the records therein.

-In short, RHIAs generally make more money and have more responsibilities than those who hold the RHIT credential, but RHIAs also are required to have more education, according to the University of Wisconsin, which compared the two credentials in 2017.
+In short, RHIAs generally make more money and have more responsibilities than those who hold the RHIT credential.
+However, according to the University of Wisconsin, which compared the two credentials in 2017, RHIAs also require more education.

 Obtaining RHIA certification